revbayes/revbayes.github.io/tutorials/ctmc/index.md

 Tree Topology and Branch Lengths
 --------------------------------

 The tree topology and branch lengths are stochastic nodes in our phylogenetic model.
 In Figure {% ref jc_graphical_model %}, the tree topology is denoted $\Psi$ and the length of the branch leading to node $i$ is $bl_i$.

 We will assume that all possible labeled, unrooted tree topologies have equal probability.
 This is the `dnUniformTopology()` distribution in RevBayes.
-Note that in RevBayes it is advisable to specify the outgroup for your study system if you use an unrooted tree prior, whereas other software, *e.g.*,  MrBayes uses the first taxon in the data matrix file as the outgroup.
-Specify the `topology` stochastic node by passing in the tip labels `names` to the `dnUniformTopology()` distribution:
+Note that in RevBayes it is advisable to specify the outgroup for your study system if you use an unrooted tree prior, whereas other software, *e.g.*,
+MrBayes uses the first taxon in the data matrix file as the outgroup.
+Specify the `topology` stochastic node by passing in the list of `taxa` to the `dnUniformTopology()` distribution:

 ```
 out_group = clade("Galeopterus_variegatus")
 topology ~ dnUniformTopology(taxa, outgroup=out_group)
 ```

 Some types of stochastic nodes can be updated by a number of alternative moves.
 Different moves may explore parameter space in different ways, and it is possible to use multiple different moves for a given parameter to improve mixing (the efficiency of the MCMC simulation).
 In the case of our unrooted tree topology, for example, we can use both a nearest-neighbor interchange move (`mvNNI`) and a subtree-prune and regrafting move (`mvSPR`).
 These moves do not have tuning parameters associated with them, thus you only need to pass in the `topology` node and proposal `weight`.

 ```
 moves[mvi++] = mvNNI(topology, weight=n_species)